orsenthil/senthil.learntosolveit.com-deploy/posts/2007/10/11/photos-ahoy.md

 First, Freed.in Conference.

-Next, the fun-filled Manali trip with friends.
+Next, the fun-filled {{% wikipedia article="Manali, Himachal Pradesh" %}} trip with friends.

 Then, hacking something at the Y!
 Hackday.